 The sort Prop intends to be the type of logical propositions.
-If M is a logical proposition then it denotes a class, namely the class of terms representing proofs of M. An object m belonging to M witnesses the fact that M is true.
+If M is a logical proposition then it denotes the class of terms representing proofs of M. An object m belonging to M witnesses the fact that M is provable.
 An object of type Prop is called a proposition.

-The sort Set intends to be the type of specifications.
-This includes programs and the usual sets such as booleans, naturals, lists etc.
+The sort Set intends to be the type of small sets.
+This includes data types such as booleans and naturals, but also products, subsets, and function types over these data types.

-These sorts themselves can be manipulated as ordinary terms.
-Consequently sorts also should be given a type.
-Because assuming simply that Set has type Set leads to an inconsistent theory, we have infinitely many sorts in the language of pCIC.
-These are, in addition to Set and Prop a hierarchy of universes Type(i) for any integer i.
-We call S the set of sorts which is defined by:
+Prop and Set themselves can be manipulated as ordinary terms.
+Consequently they also have a type.
+Because assuming simply that Set has type Set leads to an inconsistent theory, the language of pCIC has infinitely many sorts.
+There are, in addition to Set and Prop a hierarchy of universes Type(i) for any integer i.